 You can determine the aspect ratio of your content from the size of your original video.
 If you’re unsure about the size of your original video (or you simply forgot), you can check by selecting Download from the menu.

 Any of the resolutions listed here will share the same aspect ratio as your content.
 We recommend matching the highest quality (largest sized) option for your thumbnail images whenever possible.
 Seeing these different resolutions listed out is also a great way to visualize how differently sized videos can still share the same aspect ratio.

 If you’d really like to give your thumbnail some extra panache, a video thumbnail takes a short section from your video and autoplays it on a loop before a viewer presses play.
 This is great to preview the most exciting part of your video, or just to show a friendly person giving a wave to viewers - and it really grabs the eye of someone scrolling through a page.
 Here’s an example:

-How?
-So glad you asked.
+So, how do you set a video thumbnail?
+I’m glad you asked.
 Choose Video under the Type heading, and you’ll see some options to customize:

 Choose the start and end times of the portion of your video you’d like to use for the thumbnail, optionally add a text overlay, then click Save at the top of the menu and you’re good to go!

 You’ve picked the perfect frame, or chosen the most eye-catching segment of your video, to use as the thumbnail, but it still needs a little something?
 A text overlay can take your thumbnail to the next level.
 Using a text overlay, you can provide context to a prospective viewer and let them know what they’re about to watch … or just show off the pun-tastic title you thought up for this video.
 We would never judge you for that.

 Text overlays can be added to either still or video thumbnails.
 All you’ll need to do is check the Include text overlay box and type your text into the field below.
 You’ll see the text update on the video as you type, so you can adjust your spacing and line breaks to get it looking just right.